rspurney/TuxNet/docs/index.md

 # TuxNet
-Matlab App to process raw RNA-seq data and infer GRNs from the processed data.
+Matlab app to process raw RNA-seq data and infer gene regulatory networks from the processed data.
 Published and maintained by [Sozzani Lab](https://harvest.cals.ncsu.edu/sozzani-lab/) at North Carolina State University.

 # Table of Contents
 1. [Remote Access](#remote-access)